dcbaker/cython/docs/src/userguide/limitations.rst

 ===============

-While it is quite possible to emulate the interface of functions in Cython's own function type, and recent Cython releases have seen several improvements here, the "inspect" module does not consider a Cython implemented function a "function", because it tests the object type explicitly instead of comparing an abstract interface or an abstract base class.
+While it is quite possible to emulate the interface of functions in Cython0's own function type, and recent Cython0 releases have seen several improvements here, the "inspect" module does not consider a Cython0 implemented function a "function", because it tests the object type explicitly instead of comparing an abstract interface or an abstract base class.
 This has a negative impact on code that uses inspect to